Doorkee

 6.8.
 Audit Logs

-Doorkee maintains two categories of audit logs in the ConciergeAuditLog table: AI Concierge tool-execution records (every tool call Dara makes on your behalf) and PDPL consent-decision records (every Accept-all, Essentials-only, Customise-Save, or Revoke action you take in the cookie banner or footer).
+Doorkee maintains two categories of audit logs in the ConciergeAuditLog table: AI Concierge tool-execution records (every tool call Dara makes on your behalf) and cookie-choice records (every notice dismissal, opt-out, or opt-in action you take through the first-visit cookie notice or the Cookie preferences page).

 These rows are retained for 5 years (1,825 days) and then anonymised in place — your userId, IP address, user-agent string, and any personal data carried inside the audit row's toolArgs payload are set to NULL.
 The tool name, timestamp, and outcome remain so we can investigate security incidents, fraud patterns, and AML flags after the fact.
 The right_to_erasure_executed action carries a 7-year retention window before anonymisation, in line with the audit-trail requirements of UAE Federal Decree-Law No. 20 of 2018 (Anti-Money Laundering).